 “You can be indie and still do major shit.”

-Recently, I was given the chance to speak with an upcoming pop star in the making, Popstar Benny.
-I’ve been a fan of Benny’s music for quite a while now; I was given the information to connect that Popstar Benny was formerly Benny Jetts, the name he was using when I originally came across his atmospheric, outer-space production sound.
+Recently, I was given a chance to speak with an upcoming pop star in the making, Popstar Benny.
+I’ve been a fan of Benny’s music for quite a while now.
+I was given the information to connect that Popstar Benny was formerly Benny Jetts, the name he used when I originally came across his atmospheric, outer-space production sound.
 From one era to the next, Benny has evolved beyond whatever potential he thought he had and entered into a whole new realm of dreams and possibilities ready to be explored.
 In our interview, I got the chance to speak with him about the usual meat and potatoes—where he’s from, how he started, and what his dreams are.
 But within this interview is truly the story and feel of a pop star in the making.

-“Everything I did needed to be done with a purpose and if not, then it can wait until the purpose shows itself.”
+“Everything I did needed to be done with a purpose, and if not, then it can wait until the purpose shows itself.”

 Who are you and where are you from?